9 –12 Economics 2018-2019 (Fall Semester)

 *NOTE: There is a minimum of 6 students required for this class to progress.

 Course Description: Students need to study economics so that they can understand the economic issues facing the world today and be prepared for future careers.
 The BJU Press Economics curriculum (2nd ed.) is a one-semester course that teaches economic principles from a conservative approach.
 The curriculum deals with economic models, the stock market, banking, fiscal policy, economics theorists, and more from a biblical perspective.
 Each chapter contains information about personal finances and encourages a biblical view of stewardship.
 Throughout the text, students are encouraged to think critically about economic issues.
-Students should be expected to work on assignments at home at least 4 days each week.
+Students should expect to work on assignments at home at least 4 days each week.

 BJU Press: Economics Student Text (2nd ed.
 Published 2010)